 For example, to treat infection, attaching an antimicrobial peptide to a water-soluble polymer reduces toxicity and stabilizes the peptide in the presence of enzymes that degrade peptides – but doing so also blocks interaction with the bacteria the peptide is meant to kill.

-What if you rearrange the polymer’s building blocks?
+But what happens if you rearrange the polymer’s building blocks?

 “We think water-soluble polymers have tremendous potential in displaying peptides in different ways, and we have a lot of tunability over how we build these molecules,” Letteri said.